Napoleon Dynamite: Possible sequel

-After nearly two decades of rumors, it was reported in September 2020, that a sequel to Napoleon Dynamite was in discussion.
-Heder stated that he is interested in a darker take on the film's characters instead of rehashing the original film's plot:
+After nearly two decades of rumors, it was reported in September 2020 that a sequel to Napoleon Dynamite was in discussion.
+Heder said he was interested in a darker take on the characters, not rehashing the plot:

 I feel like the future for Napoleon would be a lot more raw and edgy.
-So whatever he comes up with would be fun to explore, because I think whatever Jared comes up with wouldn't be your typical, 'Let's do a sequel where they all look the same and they all act the same.'
+So whatever he comes up with would be fun to explore, because I think whatever Jared comes up with wouldn't be your typical "Let's do a sequel where they all look the same and they all act the same."
 I think it would be an interesting development in their lives.

-Ramirez improvised a script for a sequel in which Pedro is married to Summer Wheatly, has five kids and owns a bakery.
-In the same hypothetical script, Kip has fulfilled his dream to become a cage fighter, while Rico has ventured into a new business that he believes will make him rich.
+Ramirez improvised a script for a sequel in which Pedro is married to Summer Wheatly, has five kids, and owns a bakery, while Kip has fulfilled his dream to become a cage fighter and Rico has a new business he believes will make him rich.

-In January 2023, Heder stated that he believed a sequel was "inevitable" and reiterated his interest in displaying a darker tone for the sequel.
-In October 2024, he stated once again that a sequel was possible, saying "that the door's not closed yet."
+In January 2023, Heder said he believed a sequel was "inevitable" and reiterated his interest in a darker tone.
+In October 2024, he again said a sequel was possible: "that the door's not closed yet."

 Animated series

 In April 2010, Fox announced that an animated series was in development, with the original cast reprising their roles.
-The series debuted on Sunday, January 15, 2012.
-Director Jared Hess, his co-screenwriter wife Jerusha, and Mike Scully produced the show in association with 20th Century Fox Television.
-On May 14, 2012, it was announced that Fox had canceled the series after 6 episodes.
+The series debuted on January 15, 2012.
+The Hesses and Mike Scully produced the show in association with 20th Century Fox Television.
+On May 14, 2012, it was announced that Fox had canceled the series after six episodes.
 The complete series was released on DVD on November 4, 2014, by Olive Films.

 Related appearances

 In 2016, Burger King produced a cheesy tots commercial featuring Heder and Ramirez as patrons.

-For the film's 20th anniversary, Ore-Ida produced a new commercial with Heder fully reprising the role of Napoleon Dynamite, now promoting "tot-protecting" pants.
+For the film's 20th anniversary, Ore-Ida produced a commercial with Heder reprising the role of Napoleon, promoting "tot-protecting" pants.

+On December 21, 2004, Heder appeared in character as Napoleon on Late Show With David Letterman to deliver the Top 10 list "Top Ten Signs You're Not The Most Popular Guy In Your High School."

 Legacy

-The term "The Napoleon Dynamite Problem" has been used to describe the phenomenon where "quirky" films such as Napoleon Dynamite, Lost in Translation (2003) and I Heart Huckabees (2004) prove difficult for researchers to create algorithms that are able to predict whether or not a particular viewer will like the film based on their ratings of previously viewed films.
+The term "The Napoleon Dynamite Problem" has been used to describe researchers' inability to create algorithms to predict whether a particular viewer will like a film based on their ratings of previously viewed "quirky" films such as Napoleon Dynamite, Lost in Translation, and I Heart Huckabees.
+Other films compared to Napoleon Dynamite include Me and You and Everyone We Know, Moonrise Kingdom, and Sincerely Saul.

-For several years the city of Preston held a "Napoleon Dynamite Festival" in the summer.
-Many of the featured festival themes related to events occurring during the film.
-For example: Tetherball Tournament, Tater Tot Eating Contest, Moon Boot Dance, Impersonation, Look-A-Like Contest, Football Throwing Contest and more.
-Fifteen years after the film came out fans continue to visit Preston, primarily as a side trip as they make their way to Yellowstone National Park.
+For several years, Preston held a "Napoleon Dynamite Festival" that included a tetherball tournament, tater tot eating contest, Moon Boot dance, impersonation, lookalike contest, and a football throwing contest.
+Fans continue to visit Preston, mostly as a side trip on the way to Yellowstone National Park.

-The success of Napoleon Dynamite led to other films set in small towns, such as Little Miss Sunshine (2006) and Juno (2007), which would have similar critical, popular, and financial success.
+The success of Napoleon Dynamite led to other films set in small towns, such as Little Miss Sunshine and Juno, that had similar critical, popular, and financial success.